-The OMS department is staffed by 7 full-time faculty, 12 part-time clinical faculty, 16 OMS residents, and supported by the assistance of 22 clinical and clerical staff.
-Collectively, the clinics of this department manage approximately 14-16% of all patients treated at Baylor College of Dentistry.
+The OMS department is staffed by seven full-time faculty, twelve part-time clinical faculty, sixteen OMS residents, two OMS eaching Fellows, one Nobel© sponsored Implant Fellow and supported by the assistance of twenty-two clinical and clerical staff.
 Chairman of the department is Dr. David M. Grogan.

-The Center for Maxillofacial Prosthodontics, which was dedicated in 2001, provides an exciting new presence in the North Texas region to assist in the reconstruction of acquired and congenital defects of oral and facial deformities - one of three such centers in the US.
+- The Center for Maxillofacial Prosthodontics, dedicated in 2001, provides an exciting new presence in the North Texas region to assist in the reconstruction of acquired and congenital defects of oral and facial deformities - one of three such centers in the United States.

-The Professional Services Clinic is the Faculty's intramural private practice clinic.
+- The Professional Services Clinic is the faculty's intramural private practice clinic.
 The clinic offers a full range of oral and maxillofacial surgery services on an inpatient and outpatient basis.
-The Board-certified faculty concurrently function as members of the Medical Staff of Baylor University Medical Center, whose grounds the Baylor College of Dentistry shares.
+The board-certified faculty concurrently function as members of the medical staff of Baylor University Medical Center, a Level 1 trauma center whose grounds the Texas A&M University College of Dentistry shares.
 Faculty patients thus can be admitted to the hospital for more complex procedures.

-The Predoctoral (Undergraduate) and Graduate (Residents') clinics provide patient care by dental students and OMS residents under faculty supervision, at reduced fees.
+- The Predoctoral (Undergraduate) Clinic provides patient care by dental students under faculty supervision at reduced fees.

-Clinical and basic research - Full-time and several part-time OMS faculty conduct important clinical and basic research in many areas of surgical science, including studies on bone morphogenetic proteins, salivary function, dental implantology, distraction osteogenesis, sleep apnea, oral cancer, patient information writing, and many others.
-BCD contains excellent facilities and affiliations for these clinical and laboratory investigations.
-Faculty mentor the pre- and postdoctoral students in research, leading to student presentations and publications at the local, state, regional, and national levels.
+- Clinical and Basic Research - Full-time and several part-time OMS faculty conduct important clinical and basic research in many areas of surgical science; including studies on bone morphogenetic proteins, salivary function, dental implantology, distraction osteogenesis, sleep apnea, oral cancer, patient information writing, and many others.
+TAMU COD contains excellent facilities and affiliations for these clinical and laboratory investigations.
+Faculty mentor the pre- and postdoctoral students in research, leading to student presentations and publications at local, state, regional, national and international levels.